LostBeard/Anaglyphohol/README.md

 ## Known issues
 - Currently only Google Chrome on Windows has been tested.
 Firefox desktop support is planned.
 - Some websites and some images on websites do not work.
 Ex.
 Google Photos does not work.
-- Almost not user configurable settings.
-User settings are planned.
+- Minimal user settings.
+Additional user settings are planned.

 ## Building
 You can download Anaglyphohol, make changes, and build it yourself.
 The Blazor WebAssembly library [SpawnDev.BlazorJS.BrowserExtension](https://github.com/LostBeard/SpawnDev.BlazorJS.BrowserExtension) is used to interact with the extension APIs.
 If you have any questions or issues, don't hesitate to open an issue.